tudududu/json_tools/script/ae/readMe/README.md

 - Options:
   - `insertRelink.ENABLE_CHECK_AUDIO_ISO` (boolean): enable the check.
 Default: false.
   - `insertRelink.CHECK_AUDIO_ISO_STRICT` (boolean): when true, a mismatch triggers an alert and aborts the pipeline; when false, a `[warn]` is logged and processing continues.
 Default: false.

+Sound import from ISO subfolders (Insert & Relink)
+- When your SOUND date folder contains per-language subfolders (e.g., `POST/IN/SOUND/YYMMDD/DEU`, `.../FRA`), you can import only the subfolder matching the project ISO.
+- Project ISO source: prefers Step 1 (`linkData.iso`), fallback to `insertRelink.DATA_JSON_ISO_CODE`.
+- If the ISO subfolder is missing or ISO is unavailable, the script falls back to importing the whole date folder and logs a `[warn]` line.
+- Option:
+  - `insertRelink.SOUND_USE_ISO_SUBFOLDER` (boolean): enable ISO folder selection.
+Default: false.